zquintana/ess-help/content/safety-solution/index.md

 conspicuity of distressed or disabled vehicles and motorist.
-Thanks to the development in lighting, specifically in LED technology, vehicles with H.E.L.P. are equipped an enhanced hazard lighting function that will allow the vehicle to simultaneously strobe at a speed of 5 Hz rather than at the current frequency of 1-2 Hz.
+Thanks to the development in lighting, specifically in LED technology, vehicles with H.E.L.P. are equipped an enhanced hazard lighting function that will allow the vehicle to simultaneously strobe at a speed of 5 Hz rather than at the current frequency of between 1-2 Hz.
 Science has proven time and time again that this increase in flash rate frequency, increases driver reaction timing and therefore, decreases the likelihood of secondary collisions and multi-car pile up accidents.